JohnCremona/CMFs/PostgresSchema.md

 level | integer | (N)
 weight | smallint | (k)
 odd_weight | boolean | whether k is odd
-char_orbit_index | integer | (i) Index in the list of traces down to Q of the values of all characters of modulus N, starting at 1.
+char_orbit | integer | (i) Index in the list of traces down to Q of the values of all characters of modulus N, starting at 1.
 This is encoded into i in the label via 1=a, 2=b, 26=z, 27=ba, 28=bb.
-Note the shift: the letter is the Cremona code for i-1. char_orbit_label | text | letter encoded version of (i) char_labels | jsonb | Sorted list of Conrey indexes of characters in this Galois orbit char_order | integer | the order of the character char_conductor | integer | Conductor of the Dirichlet character prim_orbit_index | integer | char_orbit for the primitive version of this character char_degree | integer | the degree of the (cyclotomic) character field char_parity | smallint | 1 or -1, depending on the parity of the character char_is_real | boolean | whether the character takes only real values (trivial or quadratic)
+Note the shift: the letter is the Cremona code for i-1. char_orbit_label | text | letter encoded version of (i) char_labels | jsonb | Sorted list of Conrey indexes of characters in this Galois orbit char_order | integer | the order of the character char_conductor | integer | Conductor of the Dirichlet character prim_orbit | integer | char_orbit for the primitive version of this character char_degree | integer | the degree of the (cyclotomic) character field char_parity | smallint | 1 or -1, depending on the parity of the character char_is_real | boolean | whether the character takes only real values (trivial or quadratic)